 Which is also the bad news.
 Most wine, even $10 wine, is going to taste reasonably consistent from vintage to vintage.
 Yes, these wines were OK — and a couple were more than that — but that’s no guarantee they’ll taste that way again if I do this again next year.
 And, unfortunately, none of them made me jump in the air and fall back down with excitement, ready to re-do the $10 Hall of Fame.
 Dull is probably a better adjective.

-More details on the challenge, as well as my analysis and a few suggestions for the retailers who sell these wines are after the jump:
+More details on the challenge, as well as my analysis and a few suggestions for the retailers who sell these wines:

 First, the challenge.
 Each night last week, I drank a $3 wine with dinner to attempt to answer the question: Can a wine drinker live on really cheap wine?
 I tasted five chardonnays sold at leading retailers in the United States: